sinisa-susnjar/msgbuf/README.md

 ## Works

-* all structure based types should be ok
+* most structure based types should be ok (as long as the members are public)
 * static arrays
 * dynamic arrays
 * associative arrays